How to Calculate Average of Top 5 Values in Excel (5 Methods)

 Conclusion

 That’s all about today’s session.
-And these are some easy methods to an average of the top 5 values in Excel Please let us know in the comments section if you have any questions or suggestions.
-For your better understanding please download the practice sheet.
-Visit our website ExcelDemy, a one-stop Excel solution provider, to find out diverse kinds of excel methods.
+These are some easy methods to an average of the top 5 values in Excel.
+Please let us know in the comments section if you have any questions or suggestions.
+For a better understanding please download the practice sheet.
 Thanks for your patience in reading this article.

 Related Articles